 What should be done about it?

-A full and extensive diagnosis should be done on every machine foot to determine whether or not the tightening of that particular bolt is causing machine frame distortion, and thereby adding coupling misalignment or machine frame strain.
+A full and extensive diagnosis should be done on every machine foot to determine whether or not the tightening of that particular bolt is causing machine frame distortion, thereby adding coupling misalignment or machine frame strain.
 A few helpful tips to remember are:

-• Minimize total number of shims under each machine foot to no more than 4 shims per foot.
+• Minimize the total number of shims under each machine foot to no more than 4 shims per foot.

 • Make sure the area is clean, including machine feet, bases, shim packs, etc.